drgnhunter/bioFusionGoogleColab/README.md

 Pneumonia Detection from Chest X-Rays

 This project features a deep learning model developed for the BioFusion hackathon (University of Sri Jayewardenepura, 2026) designed to assist in the early detection of pneumonia.
-By analyzing chest X-ray images, the model provides a binary classification to identify signs of infection, aiming to support clinical workflows and improve diagnostic speed.
-​Technically, the model is built on a neural network architecture trained using fundamental optimization principles.
-It utilizes forward propagation to generate predictions by passing input data through multiple layers of neurons and backward propagation to calculate gradients and update weights.
-This iterative process minimizes the loss function, ensuring high accuracy and robust performance in identifying various patterns associated with pneumonia.
+The model is a custom CNN architecture that was built and trained entirely from scratch.
+It specifically avoids the use of pre-trained models to ensure that the convolutional kernels are optimized for the high-contrast, grayscale textures of lung radiographs rather than natural world objects.

 Dataset: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

+The custom Convolutional Neural Network architecture extracts hierarchical features through multiple convolutional layers, utilizes Batch Normalization and ReLU activation for stable non-linear operations, and incorporates Max Pooling and Dropout regularization to efficiently reduce dimensionality while preventing overfitting.